The choice of whether to use a or an depends on the sound of the following element, not purely on whether that element begins with a vowel.

 You can either choose to ignore the message or to fix the problem before continuing.

 [Inappropriate, because the choice is not whether to choose or not to choose.]

 The noun is end user.
 The adjective phrase is end-user.
 For example:

-The choice of licence depends on the number of end users.
+The choice of license depends on the number of end users.

 This will minimize the level of end-user support that you need to provide.

 In the context of IT systems, to enter refers to inputting a specific piece of data to the system.
 For example: